Q&As: Review Panel

 What is the process if the Panel endorses an application?

-If endorsed, the application will be signed off by the Deputy Chief Executive (DCE) CDD, or following the transfer to MSD, by the Associate DCE, DSS.
+If endorsed, the application will be signed off by the Deputy Chief Executive (DCE), DSS, or following the transfer to MSD, by the Associate DCE, DSS.

 What is the process if the Panel does not endorse an application?

-If an application is not endorsed, it will return to the NASC/EGL site with an explanation.
+If an application is not endorsed, it will be returned to the NASC/EGL site with an explanation.

 What is the process for appealing a Review Panel decision?

-Where a disabled person, their family or the NASC/EGL site involved is concerned that the Review Panel has not followed the Terms of Reference in making its recommendation, they may seek a review of the decision by the CE of the Ministry of Disabled People – Whaikaha or, after 16 September 2024, by the DCE for DSS at MSD.
+Where a disabled person, their family or the NASC/EGL site involved is concerned that the Review Panel has not followed the Terms of Reference in making its recommendation, they may seek a review of the decision by the DCE, DSS at MSD.

 More information